canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 nano ~/.kube/config
 ```

-You can use whatever editor you like, just delete that first line and save the file.
+Please use the editor of your choice to delete the first line and save the file.
-You can now confirm Kubectl can read the config:
+You can now confirm Kubectl can read the kubeconfig file:

 ```
 kubectl config show